 To paint using a frame relative to the frame you initially sampled from, enter the number of frames in the Frame Offset box.
 If the frame you want to use is after the frame you initially sampled, enter a positive value.
 If the frame you want to use is before the frame you initially sampled, enter a negative value.

-In Photoshop Extended CS5 and Photoshop CS6, you can paint on video layers using tools such as the brush tool or the clone stamp tool.
+In Photoshop you can paint on video layers using tools such as a brush tool or the Clone Stamp tool.
 If no color profile is assigned to the video layer, these pixel edits are stored using the document file’s color space, and the video footage itself is left unchanged.
 If the color space of the imported footage is different from the color space of your Photoshop document, you may need to make adjustments.
 For example, a standard definition video movie may be in SDTV 601 NTSC, while the Photoshop document is in Adobe RGB.
 Your final exported video or document might not have the colors you expect due to the color space mismatch.

 Before investing a lot of time painting or editing video layers, test your complete workflow to understand your color management needs and find the approach that works best for your workflow.